 - 10) The positions of Lift Station Technician and Lift Station Specialist have been designed as fluid positions.
 The designation of a position as a Lift Station Technician and Lift Station Specialist may be determined by the certifications, license, and experience held by the incumbent or designated candidate for hire.
 When employees who are Lift Station Technicians receive a Class 'B' Wastewater Collection Certification and a Class 'B' commercial driver license with a tanker endorsement, and have the required experience, their titles, grades and pay will be changed to that of Lift Station Specialist upon approval of their Department Director.
-Lift Station Specialists who fail to maintain their licenses and/or certifications will have their title, grade and pay changed to that of a Lift Station Technician. - 11) The positions of Civilian Corrections Technician, Correctional Officer Cadet, and Correctional Officer have been designated as fluid positions.
-Upon enrollment in a corrections officer certification course and approval of their Department Director, Civilian Corrections Technicians will have their title, grades and pay changed to Correctional Officer Cadet.
-Upon completion of said course and obtaining the correctional officer certification, along with the approval of the Department Director, the Correctional Officer Cadet will have their title, grades and pay changed to Correctional Officer.
+Lift Station Specialists who fail to maintain their licenses and/or certifications will have their title, grade and pay changed to that of a Lift Station Technician. - 11) The positions of Non-Certified Corrections Technician, Correctional Officer Cadet, and Correctional Officer have been designated as fluid positions.
+Upon enrollment in a corrections officer certification course and approval of their Department Director, Non-Certified Corrections Technicians will have their title, grades and pay changed to Correctional Officer Cadet.
+Upon completion of said course and obtaining the correctional officer certification, along with the approval of the Department Director, the Correctional Officer Cadet will have their title, grades and pay changed to Correctional Officer. - 12) The positions of Road Technician and General Equipment Operator have been designated as fluid positions.
+Upon obtaining a valid Class "A" or "B" commercial driver license with air brakes, a Road Technician will have their title and grade changed to that of a General Equipment Operator upon approval of their Department Director.